In the Maya area of Guatemala, Belize, Honduras, and Mexico you can find both crocodiles and alligators.

 Ernesto Vargas Pacheco Teri Arias Ortiz.
 The use of the word alligator is a typical result of Spanish language using informal terms such as lagarto.
 Itzamna is either a crocodile, or a caiman.
 Unless it is a composite he can't be both.
 And there is a 66% chance he is a crocodile and only 33% chance he is a caiman (which in theory would make it allowed perhaps to be called, informally, an alligator).

-Previously improved on June 26, 2012.
+Previously Improved on June 26, 2012 and January 25, 2018

-First posted November 4, 2011
+First Posted November 4, 2011